-The human side of moral calculations except you can get away without having to write it down, usually.
+The human side of moral calculations, where we can get away without having to write down our working.

 In a raging flood, a man risks his life to save a swept away child, but two years earlier he voted against strengthening the levee whose breaching caused the flood.
 During an epidemic people work tirelessly to help the stricken, but ignored elementary sanitation processes that could have prevented the outbreak.
 More astoundingly, as many as 200,000 Americans die each year from diseases spread by their own doctors who have been ignoring elementary sanitation (including simply washing their hands when needed), but who then work diligently to try to save the patients they have infected.
 Studies show that about 80% of Americans are “highly concerned” about climate change, yet this percentage drops to less than 20% when the issue is combined with what it will cost to actually deal with these changes. […]

 In our world, we have enough power to topple our most important systems, but not the power to restore most of them.

 Being heroic in the face of disaster — as humans often are — will not help in most of these cases.
 This means that we have to “learn about consequences before they happen”.
 We have to be able to summon vivid enough imaginations of the disasters to be heroic long before they happen.